Southern Nurserymen's Association Annual Convention, Atlanta, GA, 1916

 A committee was appointed to draft a constitution and by-laws, and a second meeting was held on the first Wednesday in August, 1899, in Chattanooga, Tennessee.
 About 50 nurserymen attended this meeting.
 It was apparent that there were two serious problems that threatened the very survival of the nursery business in the South.
 The first, of course, was the problem of unfavorable freight rates on shipments to the Northern and Midwestern markets.
 And the second was the lack of cooperation between various states and their inspection services and the fact that various states had different tag requirements and license fees.
 There was no reciprocity between states or regions.
 Thus, the Southern Nurserymen's Association was born out of a common concern for survival.

-As a regional association, SNA works to advance the horticultural industry in the southeast by supporting and enhancing educational, commercial and research opportunities; by gathering, analyzing and disseminating information and by providing a marketplace to promote the exchange and sale of nursery stock and other allied products to our members, our SNA Participating State Associations and the industry.
+As a regional association, SNA works to advance the horticultural industry in the southeast by supporting and enhancing educational, commercial and research opportunities; by gathering, analyzing and disseminating information and to our members, the State Associations within our region, and the industry.

 SNA continues to work today to build a brighter future and ensure that you, as an industry professional, have access to all of the information and materials that are pertinent to you and your business.